 Washington University School of Law, or Washington University Law, was founded in 1867.
-With a slightly smaller population than other leading law schools, there are about 750 students enrolled.
-Class sizes remain fairly small and there are many opportunities for students to get involved on campus with extracurricular organizations or off campus with externships.
+With a slightly smaller population than other leading law schools, there are a little more than 700 students enrolled.
+Class sizes remain fairly small, with 82 full-time professors augmented by just over 100 part-time faculty members, and there are many opportunities for students to get involved on campus with extracurricular organizations or off campus with externships.
 Students looking for a vibrant city life will also benefit from being close to downtown St. Louis.

 Many Washington University Law students choose to write for one of the four publications.
 After their first year, students can participate in a ‘write-on’ competition to be eligible for publication.
 The journals include “Washington University Law Review” and “Washington University Journal of Law and Policy.”

 There are also 34 organizations on campus.
 Students who want a break from the law scene can partake in the Sidebar Wine Society or the Barely Legal Theater group.
 Individuals who want a rigorous academic program paired with opportunities to bond with classmates should look into Washington University Law.